Culinary Director, Partner

 In March of 2015, Benjamin published his first book, “Front of the House: Restaurant Manners, Misbehaviors & Secret,” which pulls back the curtain to depict all of the behind-the-scenes details that go into an evening out, from staff training and systems to the proper way to deal with boorish over-imbibers, guests who steal tableware, and the inevitable amateur expert aka “wannabe sommelier.”

 Benjamin lives in Cherry Hill, NJ, with his wife, Melissa, and their two daughters.
-When he’s not working, he can be found rooting for his children’s sports team, and his beloved Phillies and 76ers.
+When he’s not working, he can be found rooting for his children’s sports team, and his beloved Chicago Cubs and 76ers.

 Culinary Director, Partner

 A nationally recognized chef and author, Jeff Michaud began his cooking career at the age of 13 at a pizza shop in his native New Hampshire.
 Inspired by his grandmother’s cooking and beautiful homemade wedding cakes, Michaud enrolled in the Culinary Institute of America and graduated in 1998.